dark-moon-smp/Titan-Origin/README.md

-# Industrial-Titan-Origin
+# Titan-Origin
-A Minecraft datapack that adds the Industrial Titan Origin to the Origins mod
+A Minecraft datapack that adds the Titan Origin to the Origins mod

 Made for personal use